 - 1. In order to protect and enhance water quality, all development proposals must demonstrate that: - a.
 There are adequate water supply, sewerage and land drainage systems (including water sources, water and waste water infrastructure) to serve the whole development, or an agreement with the relevant service provider to ensure the provision of the necessary infrastructure prior to the occupation of the development.
 Where development is being phased, each phase must demonstrate sufficient water supply and waste water conveyance, treatment and discharge capacity; - b.
 The quality of ground, surface or water bodies will not be harmed, and opportunities have been explored and taken for improvements to water quality, including renaturalisation of river morphology, and ecology; - c.
 Appropriate consideration is given to sources of pollution, and appropriate Sustainable Drainage Systems (SuDS) measures incorporated to protect water quality from polluted surface water runoff. - 2.
-Foul drainage to a public sewer should be provided wherever possible, but where it is demonstrated that it is not feasible, alternative facilities must not pose unacceptable risk to water quality or quantity. - 4.27 The quality of water bodies is measured in terms of their overall 'ecological status' which is made up of their chemical, biological and physical attributes.
-The Local Plan needs to ensure that development does not result in a deterioration of water quality, and that opportunities are taken for enhancement to support the achievement of the Water Framework Directive standards. - 4.28 In South Cambridgeshire the majority of rivers are currently of moderate or poor ecological status.
+Foul drainage to a public sewer should be provided wherever possible, but where it is demonstrated that it is not feasible, alternative facilities must not pose unacceptable risk to water quality or quantity. - 4.28 The quality of water bodies is measured in terms of their overall 'ecological status' which is made up of their chemical, biological and physical attributes.
+The Local Plan needs to ensure that development does not result in a deterioration of water quality, and that opportunities are taken for enhancement to support the achievement of the Water Framework Directive standards. - 4.29 In South Cambridgeshire the majority of rivers are currently of moderate or poor ecological status.
 Most failures are due to phosphates and man-made alterations to river and bank form.
 In much of the south east of the district the underlying geology is chalk, providing a significant source of groundwater which is used for the public drinking water supply.
 It is particularly important that the quality of this water is protected from pollution in these areas.
 Groundwater Protection maps are prepared by the Environment Agency, identifying zones of greatest risk.

-- 4.29 Anglian Water and the Cambridge Water Company are the statutory undertakers responsible for water supply, sewerage and sewage disposal.
+- 4.30 Anglian Water and the Cambridge Water Company are the statutory undertakers responsible for water supply, sewerage and sewage disposal.
 The Environment Agency is responsible for water resource management, fluvial flooding, river management, pollution control and regulating the handling and disposal of waste water.
 Internal Drainage Boards (IDBs) manage all drainage within their areas excluding main rivers.
-Those applying for planning permission should consult statutory undertakers and IDBs as they may levy an infrastructure charge. - 4.30 South Cambridgeshire is a rural district, and not all developments will have access to a public sewer.
+Those applying for planning permission should consult statutory undertakers and IDBs as they may levy an infrastructure charge.
+Maps showing the area covered by individual Internal Drainage Boards can be found in the Council's Strategic Flood Risk Assessment, and in the Cambridgeshire Flood and Water Supplementary Planning Document. - 4.31 South Cambridgeshire is a rural district, and not all developments will have access to a public sewer.
 It is essential that development provides appropriate plant that will treat effluent safely and protect the environment.
 A package treatment plant will be sought where practicable, and only where it is not practicable will a system incorporating septic tanks be acceptable.